Postdoctoral Fellow - Jaeschke Lab

 Currently I am involved in a number of projects in the Jaeschke lab, however my main interest lies in the role of the neutrophil in cholestatic injury.
 Cholestasis is a part of multiple different pathologies including obstruction of the common bile duct, primary biliary cirrhosis, primary sclerosing cholangitis and intrahepatic familial cholestasis, and arises from different etiologies depending on which disease process is involved.
 While our lab has firmly established the neutrophil as a key mediator of cholestatic injury in extrahepatic cholestasis, we are currently trying to better define the role of the neutrophil in other models of cholestasis, as well as define new therapeutic targets for prevention of neutrophil mediated hepatic injury without complete immune suppression.
 To this end we employ multiple models of neutrophilic injury in the mouse, including surgical and nonsurgical models of cholestasis.

 Woolbright BL, Ramachandran A, McGill MR, Yan HM, Bajt ML, Sharpe MR, Lemasters JJ, Jaeschke H. Lysosomal instability and cathepsin B release during acetaminophen hepatotoxicity.
 Basic Clin Pharmacol Toxicol.
-2012 Dec; 111(6):417-25.
+2012 Dec;111:417-25.

 Woolbright BL, McGill MR, Staggs VS, Winefield RD, Gholami P, Olyaee M, Sharpe MR, Curry SC, Lee WM, Jaeschke H, and the ALF Study Group.
 Circulating Bile Acid Levels as Prognostic Biomarkers in Acetaminophen-induced Acute Liver Failure Patients.
 Toxicol Sci.
-Accepted.
+2014 Dec;142:436-44.

 Ben Woolbright, PhD